nya3jp/tast/docs/writing_tests.md

 // ~/trunk/src/platform/tast/tools/go.sh generate chromiumos/tast/services/cros/arc
 ```

-To regenerate `.pb.go` files, run the command mentioned in the file in Chrome OS
+To regenerate `.pb.go` files, run the command mentioned in the file in ChromeOS
 chroot (remember to replace the last argument of the command with the path to
 the directory containing the protocol buffer files).
 This has to be done
 manually whenever `.proto` files are edited.
 Updated `.pb.go` files should be